About the Initiative

 Visual representation, racial justice, and democracy in the United States have long been the focus of Lewis’ research practice, and underpin the Vision & Justice initiative, along with several key cornerstones, including:

-Both the Aperture issue and the Harvard course take conceptual inspiration from the abolitionist and great nineteenth century thinker Frederick Douglass’ understudied Civil War speech, “Pictures and Progress,” about the transformative power of pictures to create a new vision for the nation.
+Like the initiative itself, these key cornerstones take conceptual inspiration from the abolitionist and great nineteenth century thinker Frederick Douglass’ understudied Civil War speech, “Pictures and Progress,” about the transformative power of pictures to create a new vision for the nation.
 Built upon Douglass' historic scholarship and catalyzed by these contemporary projects, Vision & Justice is at the forefront of representational justice in the U.S.